xssstory/STAS/README.md

 ```
 We provide the sentence scores given by STAT and PASUM in the **ensemble_result**, you can combine the scores following  [Evaluation](#Evaluation) 3.

+### data preprocess
+You should split your data into train/validation/test subsets and get 6 files like train.article, train.summary, valid.article, valid.summary, test.article and test.summary,
+and make sure that each line has one article/summary, the sentence in the article/summary is splited by "<S_SEP>". (we only use summaries for evaluation and test)

+Then run the get-data-bpe.sh (modify the file path in the script accroding to you situation) and you will get a file folder for training and evaluating our model.

 ### Training

 We provide the scripts for training on the CNN/DM and NYT datasets, We trained our models with 4 Nvidia Tesla V100GPUs and employed gradient accumulation technique.